JoshMance/sediment-core-analysis/docs/guides/getting-started.md

 ## Introduction

-This guide is for developers, contributors, and final-year students who want to set up a local development environment for the **Sediment Core Analysis** project.
+This guide is for developers, contributors, and students who want to set up a local development environment for the **Sediment Core Analysis** project.

-The main desktop application is an Avalonia-based UI project located at `src/SedimentCoreApp.UI`.
-The repository follows a clean, layered architecture:
+The main desktop application is a PyQt6-based GUI located at `src/main.py`.
+The project uses Python for scientific computation, image processing, and UI.

-- **Domain** layer – core scientific data models (POCOs)
-- **Analysis** layer – numerical algorithms and scientific computation
-- **UI** layer – Avalonia desktop application for visualization and interaction

-You don't need prior Avalonia experience to get started, this guide will walk you through everything step by step.

 ---